langfordG/react-chord-diagram/README.md

 - type: `array`

-The color of each label in the diagram
+The color of each label in the diagram.

 default: #000000